ConfluxHQ/software-delivery-assessment/README.md

 1. Find someone to Facilitate the assessment.
 This should be someone from outside the team, who is familiar with running team retrospectives.
 2. Book a room large enough for the team, for 2 hours
-3. Print the assessment pages for each set of criteria, at A1 size if possible (use small margins)
+3. Print the assessment sheets for each set of criteria, either using the [ready-made A1 PDF (see Releases)](releases/), or the individual assessment pages at A1 size if possible (use small margins):
 	* [Team Health - assessment sheet](print/print-team-health.md)
 	* [Deployment - assessment sheet](print/print-deployment.md)
 	* [Flow - assessment sheet](print/print-flow.md)